Texting while driving: Research

 Texting while driving received greater attention in the late 2000s, corresponding to a rise in the number of text messages being sent.
-The 2008 Will Smith movie Seven Pounds deals with Smith's character committing suicide in order to donate his organs to help save the lives of seven people to make up for the seven people he killed in a car accident because he was receiving a text message while he was driving.
+The 2008 Will Smith film Seven Pounds deals with Smith's character committing suicide in order to donate his organs to help save the lives of seven people to make up for the seven people he killed in a car accident because he was receiving a text message while he was driving.
 Texting while driving attracted interest in the media after several highly publicized car crashes were caused by texting drivers, including a May 2009 incident involving a Boston trolley car driver who crashed while texting his girlfriend.
 Texting was blamed in the 2008 Chatsworth train collision which killed 25 passengers.
 Investigations revealed that the engineer of that train had sent 45 text messages while operating.
 Despite these incidents, texting was still on the rise.

 A July 2010 Fairleigh Dickinson University PublicMind poll found 25% of New Jersey voters admitted to sending a text while driving, which was an increase from 15% in 2008.
 This increase could be attributed to drivers over the age of 30 sending text messages.
 More than 35% of New Jersey drivers aged 30 to 45 and 17% of drivers over 45 admitted to having sent a text message while driving in the last year, an increase of 5–10% from 2008.

 Several studies have attempted to compare the dangers of texting while driving with driving under the influence.
 One such study was conducted by Car and Driver magazine in June 2009.
 The study, carried out at the Oscoda-Wurtsmith Airport in Oscoda, Michigan, used two drivers in real cars and measured reaction times to the onset of light on the windshield.
 The study compared the reaction times and distances of the subjects while reading a text message, replying to the text message, and impaired.
 The study showed that at 35 mph, reading a text message increased the reaction time the most, 0.12 and 0.87 seconds.
 Impaired driving at the same speed resulted in an increase of 0.01 and 0.07 seconds.
 In terms of stopping distances these times were estimated to mean: